Sacred World Assembly

 Payment: A deposit of 50% of the total program cost is due upon registration.
 The full remaining balance is due on May 26th, 2014, 30 days prior to your arrival date.

 Shambhala Benefits: Please note that the following are current benefits that are subject to change in 2014.
-Shambhala Benefits are for full or part-time paid employees of Shambhala (benefits differ), excluding Centre Directors.
-If you are a Centre Director needing financial assistance, please apply for financial aid on your program application.
+Shambhala Benefits are for full or part-time paid employees of Shambhala (benefits differ).
 Shambhala Benefits are for Tent Double housing.
 If you would like to upgrade your housing, you must pay the upgrade.
-If you have questions about Shambhala Benefits, please send an email to firstname.lastname@example.org.
+If you have questions about Shambhala Benefits, please send an email to email@example.com.
 If you are eligible for Shambhala Benefits, please select Tent Double as your housing, write your intention in the Comments/Special Needs section of the SMC registration form, and choose “Pay by check.”

 Cancellation Policy: This cancellation policy for Sacred World Assembly supersedes all other SMC cancellation policies.

-Upon cancellation of registration for any reason, participants will incur a cancellation fee of the greater of $100 or 10% of the total reservation charges.
+Upon cancellation of registration for any reason, participants will incur a cancellation fee of 5% of the total reservation charges.

 Cancellations made before March 15th, 2014 will be refunded, minus the cancellation fee.
 Cancellations made after March 15th will not be refunded but will be applied to program credit, minus the cancellation fee.
 After March 15th, if a registrant finds out from Shambhala International that they were not accepted to the Assembly, they can notify SMC within 7 days to receive a refund, minus the cancellation fee.